IGITUGraz/SimRecorder/README.rst

 Backends
 ++++++++

+* For storing large numpy arrays, use the HDF5 backend.
 * Redis backend is extremely fast for both reading and writing, as long as you're not storing large (>20MB) NumPy arrays
-* For storing large numpy arrays, use the HDF5 backend.
-Not that both writing and especially reading back can be much slower.